Controlling UC Costs for Contributory Employers

 When a buyer purchases 51% or more of an employer’s assets, including but not limited to any stock of goods, fixtures, machinery, equipment, realty or contract rights, the buyer may demand from the seller a bulk-sale certificate that all UC reports and all UC tax liabilities due have been paid by the seller to the date of the proposed transfer.
 The failure of the buyer to require such UC tax certificate will make the buyer liable for any unpaid UC tax liabilities owed by the seller.
 The continued nonpayment of these liabilities by the buyer will result in a delinquency rate imposed on the buyer in subsequent calendar years.

-Timely Compliance to Reduce Costs
+File and Pay Timely and Accurately to Reduce Costs

 Employers self-assess their own UC taxes and withhold from wages any employee contributions payable.
 Employee contributions, when applicable, are calculated by multiplying the employee withholding rate by the gross wages paid to each employee during that quarter.
 Employer contributions are calculated by multiplying the assigned UC Tax Rate by the amount of taxable wages paid to each employee during that quarter.